vegetarian recipes site header

 2. Cover with wet cloth and leave aside for about 30 minutes.

 3. Make small sized balls.
-The puris are to be eaten whole.
+The puris are to be eaten whole, literally stuffed in your mouth.
 So keep that in mind while deciding poori size.

 4. Roll into thin rounds using a little dry flour if necessary.